TGOlson/tweetbeat-node/README.md

 ## TODO
 * Allow client to subscribe to specific topics - right now all clients get all tweet events
-* Port over tweetbeat client and polyfill with events.
+* Port original tweetbeat assets to node app, using websockets directly
 * Redo client-side app - look into react.